 LTV = ARPU x ACL

 With this basic LTV calculation, however, you’re only getting a high-level overview of customer value.
 When you account for churn, this SaaS metric becomes more than a number.
-It becomes a strategic tool, helping you understand how much you can pay to acquire a customer, where to focus customer retention efforts, which product features are most successful, and which customer types are most valuable.
+It becomes a strategic tool, helping you understand how much you can pay to acquire customers, where to focus customer retention efforts, which product features get the best customer feedback, and which types are your most valuable customers.

 This strategic approach to SaaS LTV includes 3 key formulas, each using a different type of churn.
 Let’s take a closer look at each LTV calculation, along with their merits and limitations.

-1. How to Calculate SaaS LTV Using Net churn
+1. How to Calculate LTV Using Net churn

 Net Churn refers to the rate at which revenue is gained or lost over time, factoring in both expansion revenue from existing customers upgrading products or services, and contraction revenue from customers downgrading or canceling.